IEEEBerkeley/hope-www/pcb.rst

 skills, and particularly those who are part of or intend to join engineering student organizations with working knowledge in PCB design.

-.. sidebar:: Looking for Hands-On Practical Electronics?

-  Hands-On Practical Electronics is not being offered this semester.
-However, course materials from previous semesters are still available.

 Prerequisites
 -------------
 EE 16A or similar working knowledge in circuits